How To Develop Your Singing Vibrato (Technique, Tips, Types)

 1. Find your Relaxed Pitch

 The first step is to see which range is the most convenient for you to practice in.
 Having a lot of tension in the vocal cords makes it more difficult to relax and oscillate.
 When it comes to vibrato, most singers find it simplest to experiment with it on a more relaxed pitch.
-Basically, the first step is to find any natural vibrato.

 2. Check Your Posture